varigence/docs/bimlflex/user-guide/data-mart-templates.md

 #### Implementing Business Rules

 In terms of implementing business rules, a user can apply business rules either in the business vault or in the presentation layer depending on the overall architecture.
 In terms of the object type to contain these rules, they can either be implemented in views or in extension points.
-Fortunately, in BimlFlex this doesn’t change the source to target template style in any significant way.
+Fortunately, in BimlFlex this doesn't change the source to target template style in any significant way.
 If a user chooses to implement business rules in views, the object type of the source object can change a source to be a variety of items.

-The decision as to where to implement business rules doesn’t necessarily change the process of implementation in BimlFlex.
+The decision as to where to implement business rules doesn't necessarily change the process of implementation in BimlFlex.

 Below is an example of the variety of source types available, note that view or regular tables are acceptable.